Kristen Renton

 Kristen Renton is an American actress who had a recurring role as Ima Tite on Sons of Anarchy and also portrayed Morgan Hollingsworth on NBC's soap opera Days of Our Lives.

 Career

-At the age of sixteen, she started a career in modeling, and later got into acting.
+At the age of sixteen, Renton started a career in modeling, and later got into acting.
 She has appeared in the films Ghouls, In the Mix, and Come Away Home.
 She has also made appearances on television, in such series as CSI: NY, The OC and The Glades.